ylm-py/docs/docs/products/Cloud-VPS-and-VDS/Tutorial/custom-images.md

 Please note that due to Microsoft license regulations no custom Windows license can be used.
 We strongly recommend to use our standard Windows images or at least to buy a Windows license from Contabo.

-Furthermore it is very likely that custom Windows images **won't** work as they are usually missing `virtio` drivers to make the hard disk of the Cloud VPS or VDS available.
+Furthermore it is very likely that custom Windows images **won't** work as they are usually missing VirtIO drivers to make the hard disk of the Cloud VPS or VDS available.